asianriceballs/komunity-design/content/contact/_index.md

 ---
 title: "Contact"
-description: "Komunity Design is a creative consulting agency that approaches design in a social, inclusive and participatory manner."
+description: "Komunity Design is committed to work together with our clients and partners on solutions to build lasting impressions for a culture and environment that we can be proud to be a part of."
 ---